ntuanb/blog/about.md

 ---
-layout: page
+title: About Hagura
-title: About
+layout: post
 permalink: /about/
 ---

-Contact me at mail@tuanb.me.
+For more themes, visit [https://blog.webjeda.com](https://blog.webjeda.com)